bvalot/pyMLST/README.md

   -o, --output FILENAME  Output result in fasta format (default:stdout).
   -f, --file FILENAME    File containing list of coregenes to extract
                          (default:all coregenes).
+  --reference            Return sequence of the reference instead of strains
+                         alleles
 ```

 - **MSA**: